Updated August 2019

-I’m approaching this article as though you’re looking to find the right influencers on your own with no budget, without an influencer agency, or without paying for any of the influencer platform tools created to connect you.
+I’m approaching this article as though you’re looking to find the right influencers on your own with no budget, without an influencer agency, or without paying for any of the social media influencer platform-tools created to connect you.

-To keep you from thinking too much or taking too much time to find just the right connections, here’s a guide to simplify your project.
+To keep you from thinking too much or taking too much time to find just the right influencers, here’s a guide to simplify your project.

 Where to start.

 First off, what or who is a social media influencer anyway?